 Thomas and Friends birthday party favors

 Keeping the party to under a dozen kids was helpful in the coordination and cost of favors too!
-To keep with the train theme birthday party, we had conductor hats (found on Amazon here), red bandanas (purchased for $1 each at our local Hobby Lobby), and train whistles (found on Amazon here).
+To keep with the train theme birthday party, we had conductor hats (found on Amazon here), red bandanas (found on Amazon here), and train whistles (found on Amazon here).
 Perfect for a trip to Sodor.

 Party activities for a Thomas the train birthday